Denver Winter Day Trips

 Red Rocks & Golden

-The concert season at Red Rocks Amphitheatre may be over, but you can still enjoy this natural wonder year-round.
-The Red Rocks Visitor Center’s winter hours are 9 a.m.-4 p.m., seven days a week.
+The concert season at Red Rocks Amphitheatre (18300 W. Alameda Pkwy., Morrison) may be over, but you can still enjoy this natural wonder year-round.
+The Red Rocks Visitor Center's winter hours are 9 a.m.-4 p.m., seven days a week.
 Check out the Red Rocks Performers Hall of Fame, featuring photos and memorabilia from more than 40 years of incredible concerts.
 Learn about the massive rock formations in the Geologic Niche and explore the Trading Post Loop Hiking Trail, a 1.4-mile adventure through spectacular rock formations, valleys and a natural meadow.
-Find out more at www.redrocksonline.com.
-After you’ve enjoyed Red Rocks, spend some time in nearby Golden’s Old West-themed downtown, with a charming selection of shops, restaurants and attractions.
+After you've enjoyed Red Rocks, spend some time in nearby Golden's Old West-themed downtown, with a charming selection of shops, restaurants and attractions.

-Things are still blooming at the Denver Botanic Gardens!
-From November through March, escape the cold and enjoy an hour in a tropical paradise with a tour through the Boettcher Memorial Tropical Conservatory at the Gardens’ York Street location.
-From banyan tree roots to cloud forest orchids, you’ll discover one of the most compelling tropical plant displays in the country.
-Over at the Chatfield location, you and your family will find nature trails, a wildlife observation area, display gardens, educational exhibits, a historical farm, a 19th-century one-room schoolhouse, working beehives and picnic areas.
-Check out the new Deer Creek Discovery children’s area, which includes a whimsical tree house.
-Find out more about the Denver Botanic Gardens at www.botanicgardens.org.
+Things are still blooming at the Denver Botanic Gardens (1007 York St.)!
+From November through March, escape the cold and enjoy an hour in a tropical paradise with a tour through the Boettcher Memorial Tropical Conservatory at the Gardens' York Street location.
+From banyan tree roots to cloud forest orchids, you'll discover one of the most compelling tropical plant displays in the country.
+Over at the Chatfield location (8500 W. Deer Creek Canyon Rd., Littleton), you and your family will find nature trails, a wildlife observation area, display gardens, educational exhibits, a historical farm, a 19th-century one-room schoolhouse, working beehives and picnic areas.
+Check out the new Deer Creek Discovery children's area, which includes a whimsical tree house.

 The Mile High City boasts more than 4,000 acres of traditional parks and parkways, which include 2,500 urban natural acres.
 In the winter, they take on a wondrous glow, offering opportunities for cross-country skiing, sledding and snowshoeing.
 Stroll through City Park during this season and take in gorgeous views of the skyline, framed by the Rocky Mountains.
 Cheesman Park positively glitters in winter, with large snowy expanses stretching out in front of you.
 Snowball fight, anyone?